daguenette/greenlight/README.md

 - How to create a reusable helper package for validating data to ensure it meets your business rules.

 - Different techniques for controlling and customizing how JSON is decoded.

+## 4 - Database Setup and Configuration

+- How to install and set up PostgreSQL on you local machine

+- How to use the psql interactil tool to create databases, PostgreSQL extensions and user accounts.

+- How to initialize a database connection pool in Go and configure its settings to improve performance and stability.